 Asbestos was used in large quantities during the construction and modernization of the terminal, and it was also present in airplanes, ground vehicles, maintenance areas, and other parts of Fort Lauderdale-Hollywood.
 Asbestos was even woven into the fabric of firefighters’ emergency clothing, including outer jackets, trousers, and safety gloves to help make them fire-resistant.

 Unfortunately, these asbestos fibers were friable and prone to get airborne.
 Once in the air, these fibers could be inhaled and introduced into a person’s airways or digestive tract, where they often triggered the onset of asbestosis, lung cancer, or malignant mesothelioma.

 Port Everglades is one of the busiest ports in the U.S. It is the world’s third largest cruise ship port; in the 2013-2014 winter cruise season over 40 passenger ships sailed to and Port Everglades.
 Additionally, Port Everglades receives over 4,000 container ship calls a year, and is the South Florida region’s main port for receiving petroleum-based fuels such as gasoline, jet fuel, diesel oil and kerosene.

-Port Everglades began operations in 1928, and many of its original structures, including warehouses, passenger terminals, fuel bunkers, pipelines, and oil storage tanks contained large amounts of asbestos.
-As a result, asbestos exposure in Port Everglades became a long-lasting workplace safety issue for port workers and seamen alike.
+Port Everglades started in 1928.
+Most of its original structures, including warehouses, passenger terminals, fuel bunkers, pipelines, and oil storage tanks contained large amounts of asbestos.
+Asbestos exposure in Port Everglades became a long-lasting workplace safety issue for port workers and seamen alike.

-Furthermore, the port handled vessels that also contained considerable amounts of asbestos, placing more lives at risk and contributing to the current increase in mesothelioma and asbestosis cases.
+The port also handled vessels that also contained considerable amounts of asbestos, placing more lives at risk and contributing to the current increase in mesothelioma and asbestosis cases.